Tradescantia Yellow Leaves: Overwatering vs. Natural Leaf Senescence

 - 1

-Determine the pattern.
-Inner stem leaves only, with tips vivid and growing = natural aging.
-Multiple positions across the plant with wet soil = overwatering.
+Determine the pattern first.
+Inner stem leaves only, with the tips still vivid and actively growing, means natural aging.
+Multiple positions across the plant combined with wet soil means overwatering.

 - 2

-For natural aging: remove the yellowed inner leaves (they separate easily when gently pulled downward) and continue normal care.
+For natural aging, remove the yellowed inner leaves, which separate easily when gently pulled downward along the stem, and continue normal care without further intervention.

 - 3

 For overwatering, let the soil dry back significantly before watering again.
-If the stem bases feel soft or the pot smells musty, unpot and rinse the roots clean — trim away any dark, mushy sections with clean scissors back to firm, pale tissue, then repot into fresh, dry mix.
+If the stem bases feel soft or the pot smells musty, unpot and rinse the roots clean, trimming away any dark, mushy sections with clean scissors back to firm, pale tissue, then repot into fresh, dry mix.
 Given how easily this plant roots from cuttings, taking healthy tip cuttings to start over is often quicker than nursing back a root system that's lost most of its healthy tissue.

 - 4

-If yellowing is spread fairly evenly across the plant with no wet-soil or musty-smell signs, and the plant hasn't been fed recently, resume monthly half-strength fertilizing during the growing season.
+If yellowing is spread fairly evenly across the plant with no wet-soil or musty-smell signs, and the plant hasn't been fed recently, resume monthly half-strength fertilizing during the growing season and watch for improvement over the following few weeks.

 Prevention